Meaning of Numbers: The Number 28

 He is unique among the kings of Israel and Judah, as his reign began in the bloodiest way possible.
 He was commissioned by God, through Elisha, to destroy all those of the household of evil King Ahab.
 In fulfillment of Elijah's prophecy, Jehu had all of Ahab's seventy sons killed and their heads stacked in two piles at Jezreel's gate (2Kings 10:1 - 11).
 He also killed in Jezreel all the leaders, pagan priests, and kinsfolks that were connected to Ahab.

-Jehu, as if all the above wasn't enough, in the same year he took care of Ahab and his household, also slew his predecessor King Joram of Israel (a son of Ahab and Jezebel) and Ahaziah, king over Judah (2Kings 9:24, 27 - 28).
+Jehu, as if all the above wasn't enough, in the same year he took care of Ahab's household he also slew his predecessor King Joram of Israel (a son of Ahab and Jezebel) and King Ahaziah of Judah (2Kings 9:24, 27 - 28).

 King Rehoboam, the son of Solomon, was the first ruler of the Kingdom of Judah when it separated from the Kingdom of Israel (the northern ten tribes).
 Taking on the same lifestyle as his father, he had eighteen wives and sixty concubines (2Chronicles 11:21).
-These women produce twenty-eight sons for him and sixty daughters.
-God expressed forbid any human king over his people from multiplying wives to himself (Deuteronomy 17:17).
+These women produce 28 sons for him and sixty daughters.

 Among those in Babylonian captivity that went with Ezra the prophet to Jerusalem were the sons of Bebai.
 A total number of 28 men made the journey back to Judea.